wormania/halo5-req-script/readme.md

 # Halo 5 REQ Script

-Script that collates your acquired Halo 5 REQ data from the Halo Waypoint website, formatted for pasting in to the Halo 5 REQ Tracker Spreadsheet (Link needed when spreadsheet is finalised)
+Script that collates your acquired Halo 5 REQ data from the Halo Waypoint website, formatted for pasting in to the [Halo 5 REQ Tracker Spreadsheet](https://docs.google.com/spreadsheets/d/1JYZ4TYIWPzVl5rplr4exQfRw2JjZQhjEEh56XruDzJI)

 ## Installation